SkyChains/evm/README.md

 ### Run Local Network

-To run a local network, it is recommended to use the [lux-cli](https://github.com/luxdefi/lux-cli#lux-cli) to set up an instance of EVM on an local Lux Network.
+To run a local network, it is recommended to use the [cli](https://github.com/SkyChains/cli#cli) to set up an instance of EVM on an local Lux Network.

-There are two options when using the Lux-CLI:
+There are two options when using the cli:

 1. Use an official EVM release: https://docs.lux.network/subnets/build-first-subnet
 2. Build and deploy a locally built (and optionally modified) version of EVM: https://docs.lux.network/subnets/create-custom-subnet